A Deligne conjecture for prestacks: The operad and its homology

 \subsubsection{The operad $\FSurj$}

-{In this section we recall the operad $\FSurj$, which is a particular model of a $E_2$-operad and encodes what Gerstenhaber and Voronov call homotopy G-algebras \cite{gerstenhabervoronov}.
+{In this section we recall the operad $\FSurj$, which is a particular model of an $\E2$-operad.
 Recall that in characteristic $0$ the operad $\mathsf{E}_2$ is formal \cite{lambrechts2014formality} and therefore $\FSurj$ actually encodes Gerstenhaber algebras up to homotopy.
 As the notation suggests, $\FSurj$ is the second filtration of the surjection operad $\mathsf{Surj}$, which is an $\mathsf{E}_\infty$-operad introduced in \cite{bergerfresse2004} even though we will not work with $\mathsf{Surj}$ in the present paper.}

 Again, we largely follow the exposition from \cite[\S 2.3]{hawkins} and \cite[\S 2.2]{vanhermanslowen2022}, reversing the degree in order to work cohomologically.

 Given a set $A$, a \emph{word} over $A$ is an element of the free monoid on $A$.
 For a word $W = a_1a_2 \dots a_k$, denoting $\langle k \rangle=\{1,\dots,k\}$ we can associate to it the function $W: \langle k \rangle \longrightarrow A: i \longmapsto a_i$, the $i$-th \emph{letter} of $W$ is the couple $(i, a_i)$.
 We will often identify a word with its graph $W = \{ (i, a_i) \,\, |\,\, i \in \langle n \rangle\} \subseteq \langle n \rangle \times A$, writing $(i, a_i) \in W$.